southside-chillers/southside.chillers.online/southside/content/chapters/the-tell-tale-tiefling.md

 “Magic, we are your friends.
 But we can’t help you if you won’t be honest with us.
 You need to tell us the full truth of what happened with Bryn,” she says, in the most feather-soft voice she can summon.

 Magic holds her hands over her lips, eyes wide.
-She looks to be deep an internal struggle.
+She looks to be deep in an internal struggle.
 She tries stuffing her own fist in her mouth, without success, before screaming,

 “I KILLED HIM!
 I DID IT!
 I DIDN’T MEAN TO, BUT I KILLED HIM! ...
 I DON’T KNOW WHY I’M SHOUTING!”